Speak to a Friendly Routing Expert Now:

 Another way to get good deals is to build a network of contacts.

-Word-of-mouth is a great way to find out beforehand which FedEx routes will be up for sale that might be of interest to you.
+Word-of-mouth is a great way to determine which FedEx routes will be up for sale that might interest you beforehand.
 You can then leverage that information.

 You can also buy a route from FedEx at:

-If you are buying a FedEx route from an existing owner, make sure you do your due diligence to learn about the route well before making a final decision.
+If you are buying a FedEx route from an existing owner, do your due diligence to learn about the route well before making a final decision.

 How Much Can You Earn by Owning a FedEx Route?